 This security is critical when conducting activities that require sensitive information.
 But, regardless, your ISP should not be allowed to dictate your internet speed based on how much data you are consuming.

-Luckily, that’s where these Xfinity VPNs come in.
+Luckily, that’s where these Xfinity VPNs, led by Surfshark, come in.
 You’ll be glad you invested when you see how much better and faster your internet is once you’re running your connection through a VPN.

 What are your experiences with your ISP?
+Have you tried any other VPN services?
 Let us know by leaving a comment!